About the Summit

 Participants will be given tools and information to respond to technology abuse, to enhance services for survivors of violence, and to hold offenders accountable.
 In addition to incredible attendees from all over the United States and internationally, our excellent faculty includes the Safety Net Team; survivors; national experts on technology, confidentiality, and privacy’ technology developers and representatives from technology companies; and leaders in law enforcement, domestic violence, and the legal field.

 Register To Attend the Summit

-The registration fee includes full access to all training sessions, receptions, and related events, as well as breakfast, lunch, and morning and afternoon snacks (dinner is not included).
+The registration fee includes full access to all training sessions, receptions, and related events, as well as some meals.

 Early Bird Registration: $375